ornwipa/book_recommender/milestones/milestone5_project_progress_report.md

 Suggestions from Joel's are:
 - **Database** is very important as part of ASP.NET MVC, and it will be good to develop skills that will eventually lead to completed work in building a website.
 - Styling with ```CSS``` (Cascading Style Sheet): Joel gave a simple demo and reference to [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/).
+- Optionally, there could be a login page for users.

 ### Others